richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 If you are running one of the OSes supported by `td-agent`, then we strongly recommend installing the binary package, as it the most straightforward and also bundles jemalloc.
 If the binary package is not available, then we recommend the RubyGem installation using RVM.

+### Installation

-To install the binary package, please follow the appropriate [td-agent installation instructions] [td-agent-install]; the other three installation options are detailed in the [Fluentd installation guide] [fluentd-install].
+To install the binary package, please follow the appropriate [td-agent installation instructions] [td-agent-install].

+For any of the other three installation options, please consult the [Fluentd installation guide] [fluentd-install].

 Fluentd installed?
-Great, now it's time to configure it...
+Great, now let's test it:

+### Testing

+To confirm that Fluentd was installed successfully, run the following commands:

+    $ fluentd --setup ./fluent
+    $ fluentd -c ./fluent/fluent.conf -vv &
+    $ echo '{"json":"message"}' | fluent-cat debug.test

+The last command sends Fluentd a message ‘{“json”:”message”}’ with a “debug.test” tag.
+If the installation was successful, Fluentd will output the following message:

+    2011-07-10 16:49:50 +0900 debug.test: {"json":"message"}

 ### Configuration

-For the purpose of this section, we are going to assume that you want to log your SnowPlow event data to **Amazon S3** using Fluentd.

 Happily, with the `td-agent` binary packages, the Amazon S3 output plugin fluent-plugin-s3 is installed by default, so we just need to configure `td-agent` correctly.